What Is the Mid-Year Enrollee Notification of Available Supplemental Benefits?

 The details of these benefits vary from plan to plan, so check your policy for information about the services available and whether you’re responsible for a share of the costs when you use them.

-Why Did You Receive a Mid-Year Enrollee Notification?
+Why Would You Receive a Mid-Year Enrollee Notification?

 People on Medicare Advantage frequently don’t use all the benefits that their plans offer.
 A study conducted from 2017 to 2021 found that only about 54% of enrollees were aware of their dental and vision coverage.

-To address that disconnect, the Centers for Medicare and Medicaid Services (CMS) established a policy that requires Medicare Advantage plans to mail a Mid-Year Enrollee Notification of Unused Supplemental Benefits to their enrollees.
+To address that disconnect, CMS established a policy that requires Medicare Advantage plans to mail a Mid-Year Enrollee Notification of Unused Supplemental Benefits to their enrollees.

-If you’re on a Medicare Advantage plan, you’ll receive this document every year between June 30 and July 31 with personalized information like:
+This document would be sent every year between June 30 and July 31 and include personalized information like:

 - A list of any benefits you haven’t used during the first six months of the year